 The Executive Team

 As CEO of The Jim Henson Company, Lisa Henson oversees all television and feature film production, from early development through post-production.
-She is most recently serving as executive producer for the new Apple TV+ series Harriet the Spy and the reboot of Fraggle Rock.
-She is currently in production on Guillermo del Toro’s Pinocchio for Netflix and the feature film The Portable Door.
+She most recently served as producer of the critically acclaimed, award-winning Guillermo del Toro’s Pinocchio for Netflix and executive produced the feature film The Portable Door for MGM+, as well as the Emmy-winning Fraggle Rock: Back to the Rock and Harriet the Spy, both for Apple TV+.
 Lisa’s many television credits include the Emmy®-winning series The Dark Crystal: Age of Resistance and the popular Word Party, both for Netflix, as well as the Emmy-nominated PBS KIDS series Sid the Science Kid, Dinosaur Train, and Splash and Bubbles.